SyedRaza598/iHorizons/README.md

 Below are the usefull commands to run and test the app

+# To install the dependies run : yarn

 # To start the app in DEV mode run : yarn dev

 # To run the test cases for the screens run : yarn test